avinash-mishra/DataEngineerChallenge/README.md

 | 33.04862296581268|     1|   187|   228|   210|
 | 33.92300724051893|     1|   187|   228|    88|
 ```
-> Then trained most popular gradient boosting alogorithm `xgboost` to predict the future session length.
+> Then trained most popular gradient boosting alogorithm `xgboost` and `randomforest` to predict the future session length.

 **details are in ml_task2.ipynb**

 3. Predict the number of unique URL visits by a given IP
 > similar as task 2 of ML I followed here divided the ip address into 4 parts called octet
 > calculated the unique url count
-> trained xgboost to predict the unique url visit.
+> trained `xgboost` and `randomforest` to predict the unique url visit.
 >
 ```
 +-----------------+------+------+------+------+